Typing weird symbols

 I set Compose to be Capslock

-because, like hundreds of millions of computer users, I have never pressed that key deliberately to get capital letters and it seems unlikely that this will change in the coming decades.
+because, like hundreds of millions of computer users, I have never pressed that key deliberately to obtain capital letters in my whole life and it seems unlikely that this will change in the coming decades.1

-This all means that e.g I now type ü
+Putting this all together means that e.g. I now type ü

 as Capslock+" u